Dental Treatment for Brisbane’s Most Anxious Patients with Laughing Gas

 Pain Free Dentist Brisbane Southside

 It is hard to say if pain-free dentistry exists.
 People have different pain thresholds.
-Injection can be tolerable for some people and intolerable for others.
+The injection can be tolerable for some people and intolerable for others.
 Laughing Gas can dull pain and calm people with dental anxiety.
-But it cannot be 100% pain free.
-Laughing gas (also called nitrous oxide) is colour-less and slightly or somewhat sweet in taste and smell.
-In the past 180 years, nitrous oxide has been used by dentists as an anaesthetic (something that induces insensitivity to pain).
+But it cannot be 100% pain-free.
+Laughing gas (also called happy gas) is colourless and slightly or somewhat sweet in taste and smell.
+In the past 180 years, happy gas has been used by dentists as an anaesthetic (something that induces insensitivity to pain).

-Nitrous oxide was discovered in 1772.
-People would pay to breath in tiny amounts of nitrous oxide to laugh.
-Application of nitrous oxide in dentistry goes back to 1844, when a man who had a bad cut and had breathed in nitrous oxide sat next to a dentist and told the dentist that he could not feel any pain and he did not know he had a cut.
+Laughing gas was discovered in 1772.
+People would pay to breathe in tiny amounts of happy gas to laugh.
+The application of happy gas in dentistry goes back to 1844 when a man who had a bad cut and had breathed in laughing gas sat next to a dentist and told the dentist that he could not feel any pain and he did not know he had a cut.
 That dentist was dr. Horace Wells, an American dentist who found that laughing gas can dull pain.
 He applied laughing gas to dentistry.
-To demonstrate application of nitrous oxide in dental treatments, he had his own tooth removed while inhaling happy gas.
+To demonstrate the application of laughing gas in dental treatments, he had his own tooth removed while inhaling happy gas.

 Sedation Dentistry Brisbane